Cookies on this website

 Unversity of Oxford project students

-Medical / Biomedical Sciences student at Oxford University are welcome to email me about possible FHS projects.
-Oxford graduate level lab rotation students are also welcome to get in touch.
+Medical / Biomedical Sciences undergraduate students at Oxford University are welcome to email me about possible FHS projects.
+Oxford MSc/DPhil graduate students are also welcome to get in touch about graduate rotation projects.

 Prospective national and international DPhil students